Balachandiran-M/Deploying-a-Web-Application-with-ArgoCD-in-a-Kubernetes-Cluster/README.md

 <img src="https://github.com/Balachandiran-M/Deploying-a-Web-Application-with-ArgoCD-in-a-Kubernetes-Cluster/assets/152047725/a12ec252-8378-471a-9553-c8ba84c2fb85" alt="Screenshot 2024-03-15 165922">

+<p> I used a load balancer to run these applications for external users, and I opened the inbound rules of the security group for my IP only.</p>

 <img src="https://github.com/Balachandiran-M/Deploying-a-Web-Application-with-ArgoCD-in-a-Kubernetes-Cluster/assets/152047725/4524a553-de80-4f9a-b03d-3832987d4aa5" alt="Screenshot 2024-03-15 170025">

 <p>To trigger a rollout, I changed the Docker image in the Kubernetes manifest file in the GitHub repository in the rollout definition.</p>